-Cubs place RHP Pedro Strop on 15-day DL, recall LHP Zac Rosscup from Triple-A
+Cubs place RHP Jose Veras on 15-day disabled list, recall RHP Brian Schlitter from Triple-A Iowa

-CHICAGO - The Chicago Cubs today placed right-handed pitcher Pedro Strop on the 15-day disabled list with a left groin strain and recalled left-handed pitcher Zac Rosscup from Triple-A Iowa.
+MILWAUKEE - The Chicago Cubs today placed right-handed pitcher Jose Veras on the 15-day disabled list (retroactive to April 25) with a left oblique strain and recalled right-handed pitcher Brian Schlitter from Triple-A Iowa.

 Schlitter wears uniform number 63 and is available for tonight's game against the Brewers at Miller Park.